samuelclay/ofbrooklyn/_posts/2020-02-06-micromobility-panel-moving-the-future.markdown

 **What does the future of the vehicle look like?
 There’s quite a few changes that have happened since the gen 1 scooters, and now gen 3 is deployed and we’re talking about gen 4 and its cognitive abilities.
 What does adding onboard intelligence imply and what does that opportunity look like?**
 - <span class="mm-assaf"></span>If you look at the industry today, there’s no gen 1, gen 2, or gen 3s.
 They are all gen 1.
 Scooters today are basically technology from the 70s, with their extruded aluminum and L shapes.
 Micromobility will have many different shapes depending on the distance and the task and also on the shape of the city.
 Mechanical improvements take you only so far.
-- <span class="mm-assaf"></span>For personal vehicles, you’re going to take care of it to a certain extend.
+- <span class="mm-assaf"></span>For personal vehicles, you’re going to take care of it to a certain extent.
 If the brakes are not working, you’re going to take it into service.
 You’re going to ensure the battery is charged.
 Once you deploy vehicles in the streets, that equation is broken because you’ll need as many caretakers as riders.
 It doesn’t scale up.
 At the same time, you have a much higher utilization of the asset.
 - <span class="mm-assaf"></span> So the only way to take care of the problem is to automate inspection and have the service quality be a lot higher.
 So the vehicle needs to be able to ask itself before every ride: am I safe to ride? are the battery cells all connected? am I in the right temperature range? are the brakes working?
 If the vehicle can do that, and [our vehicles do that](https://superpedestrian.com), that’s when we’ll see higher safety levels and lower costs.
 Otherwise we won’t be able to make money on this and companies won’t be able to survive.
 - <span class="mm-tarani"></span> There’s a classic mistake in transportation which is over-capitalization and lack of investment in maintaining what we’ve built.
 We can see that in the $5 billion invested into micromobility to date.
 Sensors, telematics, and maintenance data that you can grab from the vehicle remotely is all interesting.
 - <span class="mm-tarani"></span> The push ahead of autonomy is about generating a return for a vehicle even with all of its wear parts.
 Those wear parts, such as brake pads or a bell or a light, are designed for ease of maintenance.
 And a big problem area is simply getting the earned revenue to be more than the cost to buy it and maintain it.